NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 ## Schedule

 Mornings:
+- Location: Zoom
 - 10:00 - 11:00 Lecture and demo
 - 11:00 - 11:15 Break
 - 11:15 - 12:00 Lecture and demo

 Afternoons:
+- Location: In person at all participating institutes
 - 14:00 - 16:00 Hands-on

-## Locations

-Mornings: Zoom
-Afternoons: Room at respective institute

 ## Trainers